raygunzapzap/students/README.md

 > and other industry labs for over 20 years.
 I like coding and data analysis and would like to share my
 > passion with you teaching this course.

-Please make sure there is 'I am Firstname Lastname' in your `utknetid.md`
+Please make sure there is a sentence I am Firstname Lastname' in your `utknetid.md`.
+Your utknetid is the part of your email address that preceeds "@vols.utk.edu".

 Follow the remaining instructions in [initial tasks](https://github.com/fdac20/news/blob/master/Preliminary.md)